-- (a) The ARM instrumented C/C++ applications uses the ARM 4.0 interfaces to measure ARM transactions - (b) The MyARM agent implements the ARM 4.0 interfaces and is linked (dll) against the instrumented application - (1) The MyARM agent implementation uses a datasink (backend) concept to store the measured ARM data.
+- (a) The ARM instrumented applications (C/C++, C#, Java and Python) uses the ARM 4.0 interfaces to measure ARM transactions - (b) The MyARM agent implements the ARM 4.0 interfaces and is linked (dll or jar) against the instrumented application - (1) The MyARM agent implementation uses a datasink (backend) concept to store the measured ARM data.
 The following different kinds of datasinks can be used.